Chasing Pavements: Background and release

 The song was inspired by an argument at a club between Adele and her former boyfriend, reportedly an older man considering Adele was, at the time, 19 years old.
 In an interview with ELLE she detailed the event and that created the song: During an argument with her boyfriend at a club she slapped him and then ran away, only to look back and find that no one was chasing her.
 She thought to herself, "you're chasing pavements", which then inspired her to write the hit song.
 Adele uses the term "Chasing pavements" to mean chasing something that is not leading anywhere, and in her own words she describes the song as being about the feeling of "should I give up or should I just keep trying to run after you when there's nothing there".
 The song itself was written in one day with the help of Francis "Eg" White, a British musician, singer, and songwriter, and was immediately sent off to Adele's record company.

 "Chasing Pavements" is a part of Adele's album 19, and was the second single release from the album.
 The song was written in collaboration with Francis "Eg" White.
 They released the song on January 14, 2008 as a second preview to the album which would be later released on January 28.
 Adele described the song as "the start of [her] career" because it launched her stardom.

+A troll on Urban Dictionary wrote that the title was referring to gay cruising, which temporarily caused some radio stations in the United States to stop playing the song.
+"The guy wrote it on the Urban Dictionary website, which I've used for years, and 'chasing pavements' was never on there as a slang term before," Adele said.